 - Chocolate curls/shavings, optional

-- Combine milk and peppermint bark sauce in a milk frother and heat according the frother's instructions.
+- Combine milk and peppermint sauce or syrup in a milk frother and heat according the frother's instructions.

 - In a large mug, add espresso (or coffee) and hot cocoa powder and stir until cocoa powder is dissolved.

 - Add milk mixture into glass.
 I like to use a spoon to hold back the foam while I pour, and then top with the foamed milk.

 - Add a little whipped cream and sprinkle crushed peppermint or chocolate shavings on top.
 Serve immediately and enjoy!